 The ethos of the orchestra is to have fun while learning to play better as an ensemble, with the help of our in-house 'professionals' covering all sections of the classical symphony orchestra.
 We restrict ourselves to just two concerts per year in order to balance the pursuit of excellence in music making, with maintaining a relaxed learning atmosphere without the constant fear of an impending performance!
 Some members relish playing in our concerts whereas others prefer to attend the rehearsals only, where they gain confidence and expertise in orchestral playing.

-The choice of music is eclectic and 'light' ranging from classical and opera to film scores, show music, swing, Latin, folk and a little pop.
+The choice of music is eclectic and 'light' ranging from baroque, classical, romantic and opera to film scores, show music, swing, Latin, folk and a little pop.

 We are always on the lookout for new players; there are no auditions since we cater for everything from grade 3 players up to post-grade 8 for strings.